auth0/docs/articles/multifactor-authentication/send-phone-message-hook-telesign.md

 ## 4. Test your hook implementation

-Click the 'Run' icon on the top right to test the hook.
-Edit the parameters to specify the phone number to receive the SMS and click the 'Run' button.
+Click the **Run** icon on the top right to test the hook.
+Edit the parameters to specify the phone number to receive the SMS and click the **Run** button.

 ## 5. Test the MFA flow

 Trigger an MFA flow and double check that everything works as intended.
-If you can't receive the SMS, please take a look at the [Hook Logs](/hooks/view-logs).
+If you do not receive the SMS, please take a look at the [Hook Logs](/hooks/view-logs).

 ## Troubleshooting

-If you aren't receiving the SMS, please look at the logs for clues and make sure that:
+If you do not receive the SMS, please look at the logs for clues and make sure that:

 - The Hook is active and the SMS configuration is set to use 'Custom'.
-- You have configured the Hook Secrets as per Step #2.
+- You have configured the Hook Secrets as per Step 2.
 - Those secrets are the same ones provided in the TeleSign portal.
 - Your phone number is formatted using the [E.164 format](https://en.wikipedia.org/wiki/E.164).